ikbal-hussain/AI-Resume-Builder/README.md

 ## ResumeFlow

-The Resume Builder is a web application designed to help users create professional resumes quickly and easily.
+ResumeFlow is a web application designed to help users create professional resumes quickly and easily.
 This project was built to demonstrate proficiency in front-end and back-end development, featuring an intuitive user interface and powerful functionality.

 ## Project Type
 Frontend | Backend